ainblockchain/docs/ain-blockchain/developer-guide/getting-started.md

 6. In Discord, type `/ain balance` to confirm your deposit.
    **Note**: Deposits under 500 $AIN will not be paid out until the total deposited amount exceeds 500 $AIN.

-#### Step 3: Withdraw AIN Credits to $AIN
+#### Step 3: Withdraw AIN Credits to Native AIN

 1. Use the `/ain withdraw` command in Discord.
-2. Select the chain for withdrawal (currently, only Ethereum is supported).
-3. Enter your Ethereum wallet address.
+2. Enter your AI Network wallet address.
-4. Specify the amount of AIN credits to withdraw (minimum: 10 AIN).
+3. Specify the amount of AIN credits to withdraw (minimum: 500 AIN).
-5. Confirm the transaction.
+4. Confirm the transaction.

 #### Summary